ybertot/coq/doc/sphinx/proof-engine/tactics.rst

    byinversion_clear ident in ident 1 … ident n .
 #. dependent inversion identThat must be used when ident appears in
    the current goal.
-It acts like inversion and then substitutes ident for the corresponding term in the goal.
+It acts like inversion and then substitutes ident for the corresponding @term in the goal.
 #. dependent inversion ident as intro_patternThis allows naming the
    hypotheses introduced in the context bydependent inversion ident.
 #. dependent inversion_clear identLike dependent inversion, except